-The colonoscopy procedure can detect polyps and harvest the malignant sample to be studied by a special laboratory test and it can also remove certain cancerous polyps out before it develops to cancer.
+The colonoscopy procedure in Thailand can detect polyps and harvest the tissue sample to be studied in a special laboratory test for malignancy .
+It can also remove certain potentially cancerous polyps before they develop into cancer.

-The complexity of colonoscopy might be the main factor why people avoid undergoing a colon cancer screening.
-It is because there may be some food or water restrictions and laxatives to be taken to empty the colon.
-Though the colonoscopy is highly safe, it can cause some complications such as flatulence or having gas and there can be a bleeding condition in case of tumor removal.
+The complexity of a colonoscopy in Thailand might be why some people avoid undergoing a colon cancer screening.
+Though the colonoscopy is quite safe, it can cause some complications such as flatulence, and there can be some bleeding in the case of tumor removal.

 Blood Test for Colon Cancer

-Medical technology has reached another step forward, and now we can screen a colon cancer by blood test which reduces all complex process and unpleasant feeling before and during the colonoscopy.
+Medical technology has advanced in Thailand, which means we can now screen for colon cancer using a blood test.
+This removes the complex processes and unpleasant feelings before and during the colonoscopy.

 The blood test for colon cancer screening can be performed immediately.
-The patient does not have to go through food and water restriction.
+The patient does not have to restrict their food and water intake for the procedure.
 The blood test is conducted in a specialized laboratory where cancerous cells contaminating the blood cell can be detected, and the result will be finalized in approximately 2 weeks.

 Colon Cancer Blood Test Ensures Accurate Result

 The blood test for colon cancer screening is well accepted nationwide.
-Research shows that this procedure has 95% accuracy compared to colonoscopy procedure.
+Research shows that this procedure has 95% accuracy compared to colonoscopy procedures in Thailand, and the state-of-the-art technology is still improving.

-The state-of-the-art technology is undoubtedly noticeable and is still improving.
-However, ignoring colon cancer screening is the primary factor causing an increased number of the patients with the said disease.
-Most of the patients seek medical help only when the symptoms already show or in the late stage which complicates the treatment and chances to cure cancer.
+Avoiding colon cancer screenings is causing an increased number of colon cancer cases to go undetected.
+Most patients seek medical help only when the symptoms are already showing or in the late stages of the disease, which complicates the treatment and lowers the chances of curing the cancer.